dapphub/dapptools/src/dapp/README.md

 Functions prefixed with `prove` are run symbolically, expecting success while functions prefixed `proveFail` are run symbolically expecting failure.

-The `-v` flag prints call traces for failing tests, `-vv` for all tests.
+The `-v` flag prints call traces for failing tests, `--vv` for all tests.

 If you provide `--rpc`, state will be fetched via rpc.
 Local changes take priority.